horizon-research/hvs_vr_encoding/Readme.md

 For each configuration there are two settings, one is SW is run sequentially, which will result in lower FPS, and another is that SW is run on ROS, which can enable parallelized pipelined computations and reach higher FPS.
 The below FPSs do not contain image loading time since we preload the image before running.

-(1) Pipeline with: Projection → Len Correction → Ellipsoid prediction → Color optimizer (w/o Ellipsoid prediction).
+(1) Pipeline with: Projection → Lens Correction → Ellipsoid prediction → Color optimizer (w/o Ellipsoid prediction).
 FPS is measured under a 1080x960 image. (need to add BD ENC / DEC)

 | Config          | Squential SW (pipeline only \| whole loop w. display)
 |:-----------------:|:-------------:|